Tuesday, 29 May 2018

 From around February to July 1923, William was hired as a workman for the North Devon and Cornwall Junction Light Railway, to help construct the line from Halwill to Torrington in North West Devon.
 It is reported by the Colonel Stephens Society that "unemployed men had been shipped in for construction but lacked either skills or willingness, and in June 1923 rowdiness turned to a fairly nasty fracas".

 What was this fracas?
 On Saturday 23rd June 1923, many of the company's workers spent the evening in Hatherleigh, dancing to the music of the Town Band in the square.
 Unfortunately, several were unhappy when police encouraged them to return to their camp at the end of the evening.
 Things quickly grew violent and two policemen were attacked.
-We know William was not one of the main culprits, but likely knew the men involved.
+We know William was not one of the main culprits, but he could have known the men involved.

 After what is reported as a 'short holiday', William returned to that area of North Devon on Monday 30th July 1923, arriving by train at Okehampton Station.
 Could the working class man afford to go on a short holiday or did he purposely leave the area after the fracas?